What were an Egyptian pharaoh's roles and responsibilities?

 Economy

-From the products of his kingdom, the pharaoh was responsible for ensure that taxes were collected.
+From these products of his kingdom, the pharaoh was responsible for ensuring that taxes were collected.

 Each farmer was required to give up around 20% of all of their products to the pharaoh himself in taxes.